tomkowz/TSTextMapper/README.md

 TSTextMapper
 ===

+**This solution is overwhelmed and overcomplicated.
+It works but system it is doing it and TextKit has all needed API.**

 Few classes allow you to map a text inside `UILabel` and make the text inside tappable, means it adds the ability to detect which word is tapped.
 It’s both very simple and powerful.

 Demo movie `tstextmapper.mov` is attached in the repo and available on [youtube](http://youtu.be/2FRJvEACS6w).